VictorTruan/Teaching-HEIGVD-AIT-2019-Labo-Docker/rapport/rapport.md

 #### Task 0
 [M1]Do you think we can use the current solution for a production environment?
 What are the main problems when deploying it in a production environment?
 ```
-This is not a good idea to use our previous solution in production because it alwayshave 2 servers and never more or less.
+This is not a good idea to use our previous solution in production because it always have 2 servers and never more or less.
-When a lot of client are going to connect, ourserver could be under too many trafics and could not handle new requests so the newclient won't have any answer.
+When a lot of client are going to connect, our server could be under too many trafic and could not handle new requests so the new client won't have any answers.
-In the other case when there is no user, we still have twonode up which are beeing used for nothing and cost money for nothing.
+In the other case when there is no user, we still have two nodes up which are beeing used for nothing and cost money for nothing.
 ```
 [M2] Describe what you need to do to add new webapp container to the infrastructure.
 Give the exact steps of what you have to do without modifiying the way the things are done.
 Hint: You probably have to modify some configuration and script files in a Docker image.